Transgenderism and intersexuality

 Creating transgender persons via surgery

-As noted elsewhere in this website a transgender individual is frequently defined as a person who experiences Gender Identity Disorder (a.k.a.
-Gender Dysphoria), Their genetic gender is different from their perceived gender.
+As noted elsewhere in this web site, a transgender individual is frequently defined as a person who experiences Gender Identity Disorder (a.k.a.
+Gender Dysphoria), Their gender as identified at birth is different from their gender that they perceive themselves to be.
 Some describe themselves as a woman trapped in a man's body, or vice versa.
 Others view themselves as having a male brain in a female body, or vice versa.
-Still others view themselves as being neither a male or female, or above gender.
+Still others view themselves as being neither a male or female, or of both genders, or above the concept of gender.

 This essay describes a tragedy resulting from involuntary sexual reassignment surgery performed on an infant.
 It underscores the importance of waiting until a person is sufficiently mature to make